SemanticMatter/ci-cd/docs/workflows/ci_automerge_prs.md

 This is done by setting `perform_changes` to `'true'` and setting the other inputs accordingly, as they are now required.
 See [Inputs](#inputs) below for a full overview of the available inputs.

-The `changes` input can be both a path to a bash file that should be run, or a single or multi-line string of bash commands to run.
+The `changes` input can be both a path to a bash file that should be run, or a multi-line string of bash commands to run.
 Afterwards any and all changes in the repository will be committed and pushed to the PR head branch.

 The motivation for being able to run changes prior to auto-merging, is to update or affect the repository files according to the specific PR being auto-merged.